Raresreras/Plantlink/README.md

   + 1W solar panel
   + 5V water pump

-The case has been 3d printed using PLA, but the use of ABS or PETG is higly recommended due to its superior thermical properties
+The case has been 3d printed using PLA, but the use of ABS or PETG is higly recommended due to its superior thermical properties.

-### Romanian
+## :nut_and_bolt: Romanian

-### Plantlink

 # Descriere